 You need to perform basic cleaning and maintenance to keep the Pro 700 running as long as possible.
 This is true for all prosumer-grade espresso machines.
 You should backflush regularly, which is easy to remember as Profitec has added a backflush reminder to the PID display on this model.
 You should also keep a microfiber cloth handy to keep surfaces clean.
 And using filtered water is a crucial way to lengthen the lifespan of any espresso machine.

 You don’t intend to plumb it in: If you don’t have the option to plumb this machine to a water line, you probably won’t get your money’s worth.
 While the quieter rotary pump is a nice bonus, the ability to do line pressure pre-infusion is really what you’re paying for.
 Instead, consider the Pro 600, a smaller dual boiler with a vibratory pump, or look at the Profitec Pro 500, a heat exchanger machine with similar capabilities.

 You don’t have a lot of space: The Pro 700 is pretty compact given what it offers, but at 70 pounds and 18 inches deep, it’s still a BIG addition to your kitchen.
 If you need something with a smaller footprint, consider the Profitec 300.
-This compact little machine measures just 10″ x 16.5″ x 15.5″ and weighs 18 kgs, but still has dual boilers, PID temperature control, and a 3-litre water tank.
+This compact little machine measures just 10″ x 16.5″ x 15.5″ and weighs 40 pounds, but still has dual boilers, PID temperature control, and a 3-liter water tank.
 The main trade-off is it lacks the milk steaming power of the bigger models.